-We love this classic bread stuffing recipe with butter, onions, sage, thyme, and parsley.
-Perfect with turkey, chicken, and for the holidays like Thanksgiving!
+We love this classic stuffing recipe, which uses bread, butter, onions, and sage.
+It’s perfect for turkey, chicken, and holidays like Thanksgiving!

 The secret to the most flavorful, delicious stuffing is the type of bread you use.
-Using our garlic herb homemade croutons guarantees the best flavor and texture for your stuffing.
-Our croutons can also be made up to 2 weeks in advance, making your life easier!
+Our homemade garlic croutons guarantee the best flavor and texture for your stuffing.
+Our croutons can also be made up to two weeks in advance, making your life easier!

-Chicken broth binds the mixture and keeps it moist.
+- Broth: Use what you love.
+I like a lighter flavored broth like chicken broth or veggie broth.
+The broth binds the mixture and keeps it moist.
 We do not use eggs.
 In other stuffing recipes, eggs act as a binder and help to make the mixture fluffy when baked.
 We use butter and broth in our recipe for our binder and don’t miss the eggs at all.
-Here’s our chicken broth recipe.
-For a vegetarian bread stuffing, substitute the chicken broth for veggie broth.

-Thanks to the onions and sage, this recipe is the perfect stuffing for turkey.
-Sage is such a fantastic herb with poultry like chicken and turkey.
+Thanks to the onions and sage, this recipe makes the perfect stuffing for roasted turkey or roasted chicken.
+Sage is a fantastic herb for poultry!

-To make stuffing, cook your onions, celery, and garlic first.
+When ready to make the stuffing, cook your onions, celery, and garlic.
 I cook them in a skillet with a lid.
 We are not trying to brown them, just soften them.
 Add your broth and the croutons.
-When your veggies are soft, toss fresh herbs and transfer the stuffing mix to a baking dish.
+Toss in the fresh herbs and transfer the stuffing mix to a baking dish.

-Bake stuffing (uncovered) in a 350° F oven for about 40 minutes.
+Bake your stuffing (uncovered) in a 350°F oven for about 40 minutes.
 I like to rotate the casserole dish halfway through baking.
 When baked, our stuffing is moist and set in the middle, and the top is golden brown and crispy.

 Once your stuffing is perfectly golden and crispy, remove it from the oven and let it cool for 5 to 10 minutes.
 Allowing it to rest helps the stuffing firm up slightly.